wzmli/phyloglmm/notes.md

+Nov 8th 2019

+simulations appears to be stable enough, maybe pez is just not good?

+Nov 6th 2019

+- Need to add "..." to all phyloglmm functions so it can pass other lmer/glmmtmb arguements
+- Kronecker product

 July 25th 2018

 Standardize phyZ will run into problems with glmmTMB nlminb (NA/NaN function evaluation) when we have a lot of species (nspp > 300).